russell-n/theape/ape/plugins/tests/subconfiguration_features/steps/subconfigurationfeature.rst

 .. code:: python

-    @then("the BaseConfiguration implementation will have the updates") def check_updates(context):
+    @then("the SubConfiguration implementation will have the updates") def check_updates(context):
         #import pudb; pudb.set_trace()
         expected_fake = {'op1':1,